TercyoStorck/MovieList/README.md

 # MovieList

-Sample projeto made with kotlin using ViewModel, Databinding, Room and Retrofit.
+Sample project made with kotlin using ViewModel, Databinding, Room and Retrofit.

 ## Patterns implementeds